Tauqeer Nasir

-Tauqeer Nasir (Punjabi, توقیر ناصر) is a veteran actor from Pakistan.
-He served as Director General (DG) of Pakistan National Council of Arts (PNCA) for the period of 2 years.
-He started his career in 1978 with Pakistan Television Corporation.
+Tauqeer Nasir (Punjabi, توقیر ناصر) is a Pakistani actor who has mostly worked in television, in Urdu as well in Punjabi.

+He has served as Director General of Pakistan National Council of Arts for two years.

 Early life and education

 Tauqeer Nasir was born in Muzaffargarh.
 He finished his basic education in the cities of Dera Ghazi Khan and Multan.
-He graduated with a Masters degree in Mass Communications from Punjab University, Lahore in 1981.
+He graduated with a master's degree in Mass Communications from Punjab University, Lahore in 1981.
+Before joining the entertainment industry he had aimed to join the Pakistan Armed Forces.

+Career

+He started his career in 1978 with Pakistan Television Corporation (PTV).